-The Department of Safety and Security provides Dartmouth with professional safety and security services that include incident response, investigation, and follow up on all security-related matters that come to our attention.
+The Department of Safety and Security provides Dartmouth with professional safety and security services that include incident response, investigation, and follow up on all security-related matters that come to our attention, as well as emergency planning, response and mitigation.
 We strive to engage our community via education, training programs, and informational materials.
 The Dartmouth Community is our strongest ally in prevention and deterrence.

-The 2023 Annual Security and Fire Safety Report represents our ongoing efforts to keep our students, staff, faculty, and visitors informed of campus crimes, crime prevention programs, and the policies and procedures in place to protect the safety of all on our campuses.
-The report documents three calendar years of campus crime statistics (2020 through 2022), as well as security policy statements, fire safety information, and information on how students, staff, and faculty should report crimes.
-It is noteworthy that this report accounts for statistics for the Hanover Campus and the Lebanon Campus.I encourage all community members to review this report.
+The 2024 Annual Security and Fire Safety Report represents our ongoing efforts to keep our students, staff, faculty, and visitors informed of campus crimes, crime prevention programs, and the policies and procedures in place to protect the safety of all on our campuses.
+The report documents three calendar years of campus crime statistics (2021 through 2023), as well as security policy statements, fire safety and emergency management information, and information on how students, staff, and faculty should report crimes.
+It is noteworthy that this report accounts for statistics for the Hanover Campus and the Lebanon Campus.
+I encourage all community members to review this report.